JayeonKangNature/2022_Summer_Internship/README.md

 **Self-Study**

-This week, I was devlved into the fundentals of working with tensor data, understanding its constructure and operstions.
+This week, I was devolved into the fundamentals of working with tensor data, understanding its structure and operations.

-Furthermore, I also covered generaly the essential steps and used items involved in traing, including data processing, dening loss functions, optimaziation techinques and model estimation with code LeNet model and CIFAR 10 dataset.
+Furthermore, I also covered generally the essential steps and used items involved in training, including data processing, loss functions, optimaziation techinques and model estimation with code LeNet model and CIFAR 10 dataset.

 **Task**

-This task proceeded by composing two reports: one is response to answers and wrting what I learn through Video about Open CV and Computer Vision (3 hours).
+This task proceeded by composing two reports: one is a response to answers and writing what I learned through Video about Open CV and Computer Vision (3 hours).

-* Report 1 in response to questions: The questions are asked mainly about compairing ANN, CNN, ML.
-To answer this quesition and understand, I tried to read several papers to understand.
+* Report 1 in response to questions: The questions are asked mainly about comparing ANN, CNN, ML.
+To answer this question and understand, I tried to read several papers to understand.

-* Report 2 for writing about video: the video serves tutorial on utilizing code and workgin with OpenCV, demonstrating its practical cases in real world.
-So, this report sumerized the lecture video in one page. (you can see my report in this respository + I saved the file as mark down, named as Week1_Answer_question_and_report.md).
+* Report 2 for writing about the video: the video serves tutorial on utilizing code and working with OpenCV, demonstrating its practical cases in the real world.
+So, this report summarized the lecture video in one page. (you can see my report in this repository + I saved the file as markdown, named as Week1_Answer_question_and_report.md).
 Video link: https://www.youtube.com/watch?v=P4Z8_qe2Cu0

 #### Week 2: Image Classification Model Construction

 **Self-Study**

 Based on knowledge learned before, in earnest treated code of image classification model construction with CIFAR10 and simple Convolutional Neural Network model.
 During the process from data processing to evaluation, I immersed myself in how PyTorch is used.
-Through this journy, I gained a comprehensive understanidng of how to structure the syntex of used command in code and function for these task.
-Furthermore, I grasped logistic behid the code's flow, comprehending the rationale behind each step in the process.
+Through this journey, I gained a comprehensive understanding of how to structure the syntex of used commands in code and function for these tasks.
+Furthermore, I grasped logistics behid the code's flow, comprehending the rationale behind each step in the process.

 **Task**

-With using what I sutudied from self-study,two tasks are provided: basic task and advanced task.
+Using what I studied from self-study, two tasks are provided: basic task and advanced task.
-At basic task, I filled up code in given incomplete template code for training yet another interesting image dataset.
+At the basic task, I filled up code in given incomplete template code for training yet another interesting image dataset.
-At advanced task, as refering to the model trained in Task 1 as the CIFAR-10 pre-trained model,build up code to preparing customized data and develop Convolutional Neural Network model for classification in real with PyTorch and serveral library like numpy, matplot and so on.
+At advanced tasks, referring to the model trained in Task 1 as the CIFAR-10 pre-trained model,build up code to preparing customized data and develop Convolutional Neural Network model for classification in real with PyTorch and several library like numpy, matplot, and so on.

 #### Week 3: Image Classification Model Construction with Customized Model and Data

 **Self-Study and Task**

-This week is constructed with intgration of self-study and task.
+This week is constructed with integration of self-study and tasks.
-Through attached link to a tutorial on object detection from 'scratch', convert the tutorial code to execute and run on Colab
+Through an attached link to a tutorial on object detection from 'scratch', convert the tutorial code to execute and run on Colab

 The target is two-fold: